AnnZh/AnnZh.github.io/index.md

 ## About me
+I’m junior .NET Developer.
+Eager to gain experience and improve my skills and abilities in software development way.
+Communicable, responsible fast learner with analytical thinking.

+## Education
-I am a student of BSUIR, faculty of Computer Systems and Networks, speciality Software for Information Technologies (2016 - 2020).
-I am a communicable, responsible and creative person who is interested in many things.
-I like to learn something new and also always ready for new challenges.
+Belarusian State University of Informatics and Radioelectronics, faculty of Computer System and Networks, speciality Software for Information Technologies (2016 - 2020).

 ## My skills
 * Knowledge of C# (.NET);
+* Understanding of OOP concepts;
-* Understanding of OOP concepts, data structures and algorithms;
+* Knowledge and understanding of data structures and algorithms;
-* Basic knowledge of MySQL, JavaScript (+ HTML, CSS), PHP, C/С++, Swift, Delphi and assembler;
+* Basic knowledge of JavaScript (+ HTML, CSS), PHP, C/С++, Swift, Delphi;
+* Understanding of asynchronous and parallel programming;
+* Basic knowledge of MySQL and MS SQL Server;
+* Understanding of Web architecture;
-* Experience with Windows/Linux Operating Systems;
+* Experience with Linux/Windows Operating Systems;
-* Knowledge of client-server architecture and little experience of creating client-server applications;
 * B1 level of English.

+## Additional information
+Have a little experience in developing 3-layered web-application (.NET Core) as well as working on various individual and group projects.